microsoft/msticpy/docs/source/visualization/TimeSeriesAnomalies.rst

 **KQL Reference Documentation:** -
 `series_decompose <https://docs.microsoft.com/azure/kusto/query/series-decomposefunction>`__

-You can use available query ``qry_prov.MultiDataSource.plot_timeseries_datawithbaseline()`` to get the similar details
+You can use the query ``qry_prov.MultiDataSource.plot_timeseries_datawithbaseline()`` to get the similar details